Advertiser Disclosure

 Stay Safe in the City

-• Pickpockets and thieves operate all over the world; be aware of your surroundings.
+• Pickpockets and thieves operate worldwide, so be aware of your surroundings.

 • If you are walking along the street, keep valuables on your other side.
 Thieves have been known to grab purses and bags as they pass by in cars or motorcycles.

-• Never accept drinks from strangers, and always keep yours with you in crowded bars.
+• Never accept drinks from strangers and always keep yours close in crowded bars.

 • Avoid deserted areas, especially at night.
 This includes popular tourist destinations like Central Park.